ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-08-02-symfony-2-doctrine-2-get-random-entites-mysql.md

 }
 ```

 As you can see, the method of obtaining random entities is quite simple.
-If you ask me why I don’t use call of the function RAND() in ORDER BY, I can tell that I don’t do this because DQL does not support the use of functions in ORDER BY, that’s why the generation of random values was carried in SELECT query specifying alias rand, further the name of an alias is used in ORDER BY.
+If you ask me why I don't use call of the function RAND() in ORDER BY, I can tell that I don't do this because DQL does not support the use of functions in ORDER BY, that's why the generation of random values was carried in SELECT query specifying alias rand, further the name of an alias is used in ORDER BY.

 ## Conclusion